jasonsnider/jsc/README.md

-# The Parbake Project
+# JSC

-While designed to work out of the box, you should not consider any part of The Parbake Project to be a final implementation.
+I built JSC as the engine on which to run jasonsnider.com.
+While designed to work out of the box, you should not consider any part of JSC to be a final implementation.
 This project was designed to allow me to update common features across multiple projects from any one of those projects while maintaining the ability to maintain unique aspects of anyone of those systems independently of other projects.
 The major goal of this project is to provide a starting point for new projects, be a simple website, a blog or an original idea.

 ## Requires
 * CakePHP